 EquiFeast ran a second round of trials and it is a combination of the two that have led us to develop our hypothesis that Big Head (or Oxalate Poisoning as we would prefer to call it) is not a calcium deficiency problem but a calcium regulation problem.
 That doesn't mean we know exactly what is going on - we don't.
 But nobody knows how paracetamol works either so it isn't crucial.

 At the moment Oxalate Poisoning appears to be an exclusively Australian problem, however we are looking into other countries that may be effected.
 We believe it started 40-50 years ago with the introduction of grasses like Buffel, Setaria and Kikuyu.
 Unfortunately the theory that it is a calcium deficiency problem was developed as a result of comparison with a similar but different cause of Big Head - Millers or Bran Disease.
 Yet despite this history there have been no scientific studies of this problem.
 NOT ONE!
-All we could find was a "recommendation" from the early 1980’s based on the millers disease hypothesis.
-Not a single scientific study has been conducted that we can find.
+All we could find was a "recommendation" from the early 1980’s based on the millers disease hypothesis (Blainey, Gartner and McKenzie).
+There work looked only at "calcium balance" but not at symptoms because their experiments only lasted about a month.
+We can't find a single scientific study looking at the symptoms of oxalate poisoning.
+This lack of research is a major tragedy given the welfare implications of this disease.
+Back in 1981 nobody was using chelated minerals so that limited research tells us nothing about the nutrients we at EquiFeast have pioneered.

 In 2015 the South Australian vet Elizabeth Herbert published some anecdotal experiences based on miniature horses eating soursobs (Journal of Equine Veterinary Education).
 Her experience was that injecting calcium borogluconate (a chelated calcium) generally worked but that when these horses were returned to the real world and supplemented with limestone and DCP (the solution proposed by every Australian feed and supplements firm) these horses deteriorated - some were even euthanised.
 This use of a chelate is the only evidence not generated by EquiFeast and it turns out to somewhat support our hypotheses and contradict the conventional approach to this problem.